Kakamotobi/Learned/JS/Asynchronous/Async.md

     }
     ```
 - **`await`**
-  - Used to wait for a `Promise` to be resolved.
+  - Used to wait for a `Promise` to be fulfilled.
-  - **Pauses the execution of the function, waiting for a `Promise` to be resolved, after which the response/returned value can be extracted from, before continuing on.**
+  - **Pauses the execution of the function, waiting for a `Promise` to be fulfilled, after which the response/returned value can be extracted from, before continuing on.**
 - **`return`**
-  - If the function `return`s a value, the `Promise` will be resolved with that value.
+  - If the function `return`s a value, the `Promise` will be fulfilled with that value.
 - **`throw`**
   - If the function `throw`s an exception/error, the promise will be rejected.
 - **`try...catch`** Statement